givingjar/blog.givingjar.org/_posts/2016-08-17-charity-spotlight-hannahs-house.md

 snippet: >
     Hannah's House believes every pregnant woman deserves a firm foundation upon which to raise her children.
-They help homeless women build this foundation by providing shelter, provisions, and the life skills necessary to become self-sufficient.
+They help homeless women build this foundation by providing shelter, food, and the life skills necessary to become self-sufficient.
 ---

 [Hannah's House][1] believes every pregnant woman deserves a firm foundation upon which to raise her children.
-They help homeless women build this foundation by providing shelter, provisions, and the life skills necessary to become self-sufficient.
+They help homeless women build this foundation by providing shelter, food, and the life skills necessary to become self-sufficient.

 In this charity spotlight, I spoke with the former and current Executive Directors of Hannah's House, Jessica Leese and Deanna Arnett.